tomzx/blog.tomrochette.com-content/agi/learning/article.md

 # See also

 # References
-[^1]: Pólya, George.
+[^1]: Pólya, George.
 How to Solve It: A New Aspect of Mathematical Method.